 Divorce Financial and Tax Issues in Montgomery County

-Addressing Complicated Financial and Tax Issues in a Divorce
+PA Attorney Addresses Complicated Financial and Tax Issues in a Divorce

 Every divorce involves some legal issues surrounding finances and taxes.
 A divorce settlement will involve determining how property is divided, if and how alimony will be paid, who has custody of any children and how your future finances and taxes will be handled.
 Though every divorce is different, the laws in Pennsylvania are particularly complicated when it comes to figuring out financial and tax issues following a settlement.
 By having an experienced PA divorce lawyer on your side you can protect yourself and your finances from a potential lifetime of problems.

 The Law Offices of Sheryl R. Rentz, P.C. offer free consultations on any first time divorce matter.
 We are upfront about our services and can handle any one aspect of your divorce concern or be with you through the entire proceeding and beyond.
 Our legal team has years of experience handling the particulars of divorce law.
 Contact us at (866) 290-9292 for a free evaluation.

 What is Equitable Distribution?

 If you are concerned about how finances and property are handled after a divorce you should know that Pennsylvania is a state with equitable distribution laws.
 Equitable distribution means that following a divorce all property, finances, and other holdings (such as stocks, bonds, and savings) are divided according to what is deemed to be "fair" by the family court.
 Because of the arbitrary nature of some of the cases we have seen it is highly suggested that you have a divorce attorney who can handle at least this phase of the divorce proceedings.